How to write the perfect CDR Report For Engineers Australia

 The meticulous organization and presentation of your Continuing Professional Development (CPD) records is paramount.
 The following guidelines are designed to ensure that your documentation meets the rigorous standards expected by Engineers Australia, enhancing the clarity and effectiveness of your submission:

 1. Structured Format: Organize your CPD records in a tabular format.
-Each entry should include columns for the date, duration (in hours), type of activity (categorised according to the types listed in the previous section), and a brief description of the knowledge or skills acquired.
+Each entry should include columns for the date, duration (in hours), type of activity (categorized according to the types listed in the previous section), and a brief description of the knowledge or skills acquired.

 2. Chronological Order: Present the activities in reverse chronological order, starting with the most recent.
 This arrangement allows assessors to easily discern your current level of engagement and recent learning pursuits.